The hype over the iPhone is giving way to a darker side of mobile life — think iStruggle, the dread over how to pay those monthly wireless bills.

-The flurry of glitzy devices, capable of meeting a wide-array of our everyday needs, is blinding us to the financial reality: all that promise comes with an often steep price tag.
-And the resulting struggle has many families taking a step back and considering how we got here, where is leading us and wondering if there is any help on the horizon.
+The flurry of glitzy devices, able to meet a wide array of our everyday needs, is blinding us to the financial reality: all that promise comes with an often steep price tag.
+And the result is a struggle has many families taking a step back.
+How did we get here?
+Where is it leading us?
+And is there is any help on the horizon?

 Mobile: Now a Must-Have

-“People say ‘I have to pay my phone bill, I can’t pay the doctor,'" Jay Gonsalves, president of the Action Collection Agency of Bostonm told the Boston Globe in a recent article.
-"People put phone bills right up there with paying the rent.”
+“People say ‘I have to pay my phone bill, I can’t pay the doctor’,” Jay Gonsalves, president of the Action Collection Agency of Boston told the Boston Globe.
+“People put phone bills right up there with paying the rent.”

-The wireless industry says there are a wide variety of options for subscribers, but as carriers consolidate, the power is increasingly dominated by a handful of national operators, leaving competition and consumer choice to suffer.
+The wireless industry has a variety of options, but as carriers join, power is increasingly dominated by a handful of national operators, leaving competition and consumer choice to suffer.
 Of course, you can always switch to basic phones with minimal service, but cutting back isn’t always easy.
 If you think a $100-plus monthly bill is too high, paying $200 on top to break that contract seems counter-intuitive.

 When Bill Shock Knocks

-This basic challenge is compounded by the growing “bill shock” trend, or a sudden and unexpected jump in monthly cellular bills.
-Families who sign up for a wireless plan expecting a fixed fee of $200 can receive bills substantially higher, due to overages.
-Parents and even teenagers themselves struggle to comprehend monthly limits and often don't understand how data usage is measured.
-Many are also baffled at all the fees that show up on their bills, but they lack the wherewithal to dispute the charges.
+The basic challenge is compounded by a growing “bill shock” trend, or a sudden and unexpected jump in monthly bills.
+If you sign up for a fixed $200 a month plan, you can still receive substantially higher bills, due to overage charges.
+Parents, and especially teenagers, often struggle to understand those monthly limits due to the confusing methods data use is measured.
+And when the baffling fees show up, many often lack the wherewithal to dispute the charges.

-Nearly 30 million Americans, or one in six mobile users, have experienced bill shock.
-The Federal Communications Commission is working to implement a better warning system, using a free alert, to cover fees tied to voice, data, text and international roaming.
-These changes, which are being implement this month, will feature two type of alerts -- one sent when subscribers are nearing their limit, and another when they pass it.
+Nearly 30 million Americans, or one-in-six mobile users, have experienced bill shock, prompting the FCC to work on a better warning system, using two types of alerts — one sent when you’re nearing a limit and another when you pass it.

-But FCC intervention doesn’t mean escalating bills are going away anytime soon.
-Carriers are constantly tweaking service plans, and customers often have to play “catch-up" in understanding the confusing details about unanticipated costs such as activation, upgrades and early cancellation fees.
-And a more fundamental shift over billing and plans may be needed, especially as data rises in importance -- and expense -- on mobile devices.
+But FCC intervention doesn’t mean escalating bills are going away soon.
+Carriers are constantly tweaking service plans, and customers often have to play “catch-up” and understand confusing details and unanticipated costs like activation, upgrades and early cancellation fees.
+A fundamental billing shift is needed, especially as data rises in importance — and cost — on mobile devices.

 The Data Trap

-“Speed entices more usage," said Fran Shammo, Verizon’s chief financial officer, at an investor conference last week, underscoring how carriers see the trend.
+“Speed entices more usage,” Fran Shammo, Verizon’s chief financial officer, said at an investor conference, underscoring how carriers see the trend.
 “The more data they consume, the more they will have to buy.”
-In the meanwhile, carriers like Verizon and AT&T, who earned over $22 billion in revenue selling mobile services since 2007, divvied-up nearly $59 billion in 2011, with analysts expecting that figure to jump an additional $50 billion by 2017.
+In the meanwhile, carriers like Verizon and AT&T, who earned over $22 billion in revenue selling mobile services since 2007, divvied-up nearly $59 billion in 2011, with analysts expecting that figure to jump an extra $50 billion by 2017.